CrashPlan FAQs (Enterprise)

 CrashPlan is an ISO 27001-certified organization and conducts annual SOC 2 Type 2 attestations on our product and infrastructure.
 Additionally, CrashPlan ensures and monitors appropriate security assurance obligations (SOC 1, SOC 2, ISO 27001) for its cloud data centers.

-CrashPlan Cloud can be configured to support HIPAA compliance.
-Learn more about CrashPlan Cloud and HIPAA compliance.
+CrashPlan can be configured to support HIPAA compliance.
+Learn more about CrashPlan and HIPAA compliance.

 Contact support